Graham Street light rail station

-Graham Street is light rail station, and a former railway station on the former Port Melbourne railway line, in the inner Melbourne suburb of Port Melbourne, Victoria, Australia.
-Located to the north of Graham Street, between Evans Street and Station Street, and is now served by route 109 trams, which stop at a pair of low-level platforms.
-The station building was demolished in 1987.
+Graham Street is a light rail stop and former railway station in the inner Melbourne suburb of Port Melbourne.
+Located to the north of Graham Street, between Evans Street and Station Street, it is served by route 109 trams, which stop at a pair of low-level platforms.
+It was previously part of the Port Melbourne railway line.

 History

 The line through the station opened in 1854, and the station itself opened in 1888 as Graham Street, with the name simplified to Graham in 1909.
 The station was originally a pair of side platforms on a double track railway, and was set in the middle of a landscaped reserve 100 yd wide, running between Boundary and Graham Streets, a remnant of a short-lived parliamentary provision that railway reservations should be 100 yards in width.

 In 1914, with the opening of the New Pier (later Princes Pier) to the north of the existing Station Pier (formerly named Railway Pier), Graham became a junction, with a new line diverging from the up end of the station to serve the New Pier.
 There were two sets of interlocked gates at the Graham Street level crossing, controlled by a signal box on the western side, as well as a number of goods sidings at the up end.
 The Bridge Street level crossing also had its own signal box.

 By the 1960s, traffic to the port had dropped due to changes in cargo handling arrangements.
 In 1961, the branch to Princes Pier was reduced to a single track and worked as a siding, rather than a main line.
 Further rationalisations were made in December 1969, when the line from Graham to Port Melbourne was singled, with the up track lifted, and the up platform taken out of service.
 The signal box was also closed and replaced by a signal panel in a new station building, located on the down platform.

 The Bridge Street level crossing was provided with boom barriers in 1961, with the signal box abolished soon after.
 The Graham Street level crossing, at the down end of the station, had been abolished by October 1970, after the grade separation of the level crossing was carried out.
 Only two lanes of the four lane road were built initially, with the other two completed in the next year.